dante831/QG-omega/README_raw.md

 # QG-omega inversion

 This repository accompanies the paper Li and O'Gorman, 2019, "Response of Vertical Velocities in Extratropical Precipitation Extremes to Climate Change".
-It includes all data used to plot figures in the main paper, and some of the figures in the supplementary material.
-For a copy of the paper, please see
+It includes all data used to plot figures in the main paper, and some of the figures in the supporting information.
+For a copy of the paper, please see this [link](https://pog.mit.edu/src/li_omega_equation_precipitation_extremes_2019.pdf), and the supporting information can be seen at this [link](https://pog.mit.edu/src/li_omega_equation_precipitation_extremes_supp_2019.pdf).

 ## The main_plot function